Emmy042/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles -- this script list all fies and directories in long format 4-listmorefiles -- this script list all files and hidden files in long format 5-listfilesdigitonly -- this script list all files in current directory with user and group IDs
+3-listfiles -- this script list all fies and directories in long format 4-listmorefiles -- this script list all files and hidden files in long format 5-listfilesdigitonly -- this script list all files in current directory with user and group IDs 6-firstdirectory -- this script creates a firstdirectory in the /tmp